osinstom/osinstom.github.io/index.md

 * Programmable data plane and the P4 language
 * Packet processing techniques in software (e.g. eBPF, XDP)
-* Performance of the NFV infrastructure
+* Performance of the NFV infrastructure and high-speed Virtual Network Functions
 * Design and implementation of cloud-native, NFV-ready telco network functions

 Mainly, I am going to publish tech tutorials & reports.
 However, some of my personal opinions or visions may also appear on this blog.